NationalSecurityAgency/ghidra/DevGuide.md

 }
 ```

-You should also create the `~/flatRepo` folder to hold the manually-downloaded dependencies:
+Create the `~/flatRepo` folder to hold the manually-downloaded dependencies:

 ```bash
 mkdir ~/flatRepo